Help make our places great!

 Our Placemaking Grants program is about supporting business to enhance the experience of visitors to our shopping and commercial areas and contribute to them being vital public destinations.

-Please read our Placemaking Grants Policy and Guidelines for information about the program.
+Please read our Placemaking Grants Policy and Placemaking Grants Program: Guidelines and Selection Criteria for information about the program.

 About the program

 The Placemaking Grants program is open for all of our shopping and commercial areas.
 Grants up to $7,500 will be offered once per year for placemaking initiatives.

 Please read the Placemaking Grants Policy and Guidelines and Selection Criteria and then make an application - we are presently improving our application process and a new on-line application will soon be available.

 Please get in touch if you would like to discuss your grant application.

 Scope of projects